 iv. gate-size & gate-number

 The tatB-C complexes have various alterations which can be made to them.
-The gate-size slider decides how wide each complex is, it is measured in pixels.
-The gate-number slider allows us to change how many complexes are present ourn the membrane.
-These will be complexespaced an equal distance apart.
-Both of these properties allow us to predict how the cell could work if the tatB-C complexes have different surface area or if more were present in this area, respectively.
+The gate-size slider decides how wide each complex is and is measured in number of patches.
+The gate-number slider allows us to change how many complexes are present our segment of the cell.
+These complexes are spaced an equal distance apart.
+Both of these properties allow us to predict how the cell could potentially work if the tatB-C complexes have different surface areas or if more were present in this area.

 Once the PP1 reaches a tatB-C complex, it remains halted there until the required amount of tatA’s are bound.
 The PP1 can then be transported into the periplasm and the tatA’s return to the membrane to be reused.